An Error-Based Approximation Sensing Circuit for Event-Triggered, Low Power Wearable Sensors: Results analysis

-Finally, we extended the original study by training a second SVM to fully recognize all the 12 target classes.
+Finally, we extended the original study by training a second SVM to recognize all the 12 target classes fully.
 This extension was performed to explore the potential of the proposed method and extend the original study with interesting results.
-Moreover, the results obtained from the extended experiments give us a confirmation on the behaviour of porting this type of algorithms (composed of classical signal processing for features extraction) to the event-based domain.
+Moreover, the results obtained from the extended experiments give us a confirmation of the behaviour of porting this type of algorithms (composed of classical signal processing for features extraction) to the event-based domain.
 Minor modifications were needed, as the results for this problem were not computed anymore using Equation~\eqref{eq_error}, but just by taking the arg-max of the probability vector produced by the SVM.
 Moreover, the SVM had to be modified to process 12 classes instead of 7.
-As for the previous case, our aim is to analyze the impact of the event-based sampling on the signal processing pipeline.
-Fig.~\ref{fig:F1Inert2} shows how the $F_1$ score varies with the threshold, observing the same behaviour than for the seven classes problem, but starting from a lower baseline value.
+As for the previous case, we aim at analyzing the impact of the event-based sampling on the signal processing pipeline.
+Fig.~\ref{fig:F1Inert2} shows how the $F_1$ score varies with the threshold, observing the same behaviour as for the seven classes problem, but starting from a lower baseline value.
 These results further validate the previously described behaviour.
 The second row of Table~\ref{perf} shows the $F_1$ loss due to the event-based sampling as the data reduction factor increases.